biolink/biolink-model/docs/MacromolecularMachineToMolecularActivityAssociation.md

----
-parent: Classes
-title: biolink:MacromolecularMachineToMolecularActivityAssociation
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: MacromolecularMachineToMolecularActivityAssociation
+# Type: macromolecular machine to molecular activity association

 A functional association between a macromolecular machine (gene, gene product or complex) and a molecular activity (as represented in the GO molecular function branch), where the entity carries out the activity, or contributes to its execution